 Note: Veterans Affairs Canada has produced this booklet for veterans who have PTSD.
-It is an excellent overview of the problem.
+It is a good overview of the problem.
 Gender based differences exist in PTSD (different anger and sexual behaviours, for instance) but the disorder is essentially the same no matter who has it.
 Some sections on family relationships and PTSD will not apply if your spouse (or other family member or friend) serves as a trigger for symptoms or if they participated in your negative childbirth experience.
 Still, it is a good information source and worth reading.

 This information has been adapted from the publication Post-Traumatic Stress Disorder (PTSD) and War Related Stress, an information handbook produced by the National Centre for War-Related PTSD which is a collaborative partnership between the Commonwealth Department of Veterans' Affairs, the University of Melbourne and the Austin and Repatriation Medical Centre.
 Veterans Affairs Canada wishes to thank the National Centre for providing us with permission to reproduce the information.